V. Rajeshwaran

-Dr. V. Rajeshwaran M.B.B.S (1 October, 1950 – 6 June, 2021) was an Indian politician and three-time Member of Parliament elected from Tamil Nadu.
+Dr. V. Rajeshwaran M.B.B.S (1 October 1950 – 6 June 2021) was an Indian politician and three-time Member of Parliament elected from Tamil Nadu.
 He was elected to the Lok Sabha from Ramanathapuram constituency as an Indian National Congress candidate in the 1984, 1989 and 1991 elections.

 He was known for his contributions to healthcare, rural development, and regional infrastructure during his tenure.
 A member of the Indian National Congress and later the Nationalist Congress Party and Anna Dravidar Kazhagam, he remained a respected figure in Tamil Nadu politics throughout his career.

 Early life and education

-Rajeshwaran was born on 1 October 1950 to Mr. Vadivel Thevar, a retired judge, and Mrs. Nagarathinam.
+Rajeshwaran was born on 1 October 1950 to Mr. Vadivel Thevar, judge and District Magistrate, and Mrs. Nagarathinam.
 He was the eldest of ten children.
 His grandfather, Andi Thevar, was a well-known landlord from Paduvanenthal village in Kadaladi Taluk, Ramanathapuram District.
 His father was an admirer of Pasumpon Muthuramalinga Thevar, whose political legacy influenced Rajeshwaran from a young age.

 He completed his schooling in Omalur, Panruti, and at Jayaraj Nadar School in Nagamalai Pudukottai.
 He went on to earn his M.B.B.S. degree from Madurai Medical College.

-Medical Career
+Medical career

 After graduating, Rajeshwaran began practicing medicine, initially in Nagamalai Pudukottai.
 Driven by a desire to serve the underprivileged, he later established a hospital in Sattur, where he became widely known as a kind and accessible physician, particularly to the poor and marginalized.